amarinediary/Vanilla-JS-Pages-Transition-Loader/README.md

 # Sailor

-Sailor is a lightweight, 890 bytes (or boat) Wordpress pages transition loader with no dependencies beside Wordpress jQuery core version or higher.
+Sailor, a Wordpress loader for your admin pages transitions.

 - View it live @ https://codepen.io/amarinediary/full/ExgRzLV

 ## Installation

-Add the following, to the top of your Wordpress `function.php` file, and paste `sailor.min.js` to you theme's root directory.
+As simple as adding this line, to he top of your Wordpress `function.php` file.

 ```
 <?php